 AEMT: Fegus Laughridge & Dylan Angus

-Dr. Thomas has had over 30 years of experience as the dentist.
+Dr. Hendricks has over 35 years of experience as the dentist–15 years in IHS organization as the Dental Director.

 Licensed Acupuncturist: J. Kang, LAC